 The similarities between catnip and catmint start with its taxonomy.
 They are part of the Lamiaceae or Mint family.
 That may explain the use of this word with the latter.
 It also refers to the fact that many of these species are aromatic.
 It’s part of their attraction to bees, hummingbirds, and felines.
 However, its attraction extends beyond these animals to include humans.

 The origins are at the forefront of the differences between catnip and catmint.
-Catnip, as we know it here in the United States, exists in the wild and has so for centuries.
-Catmint, in the cultivated sense, is a more recent addition to the botanical side.
+Catnip, as we know it here in the United States, exists in the wild for centuries.
+In the cultivated sense, catmint is a more recent addition to the botanical side.
 Many of the species of the genus exist overseas.
 That’s part of what makes this discussion pertinent.
 It also adds to the confusion and this question.

-On the other hand, catmint isn’t invasive as many cultivated plants are sterile, which is often a result of hybrids.
+On the other hand, catmint isn’t invasive as many cultivated plants are sterile, often resulting from hybrids.
 Landscaping species don’t spread.
 They form compact tussocks and bring all the desirable features to the table, such as their benefits to pollinators and wildlife.
 The name catmint is also more common in the United Kingdom.

 Catmint and catnip share many common things.
 They are synonyms of the same plant.
 Both terms are part of the names of many species of this genus.
 Either one isn’t definitive of anything particular.
 Instead, they are descriptive terms that refer more to their affinity with cats than anything else.
 However, the differences are worth noting from an environmental point of view.

-Catnip presents more of an ecological issue than catmint since it’s invasive and poses a threat to native plant species.
+Catnip presents more of an ecological issue than catmint since it’s invasive and threatens native plant species.
 That makes its presence and effects more far-reaching.
 Catmint is a result of horticulturists’ attempts to negate the negative aspects of the wild plant to optimize the best things about this species.
 In the right place, either one is an excellent addition to your landscaping.

 Featured Image Credit: Olga Malinina, Shutterstock